 Closer to the town, explore the ruins of Nossa Senhora de Desterro (Our Lady of Exile), a 17th century convent which peaks between a dark green canopy of large trees and thick shrubbery.
 After its abolition in 1834, the statues and alter pieces that adorned the convent were moved to other churches throughout the Monchique area.
 What’s now left is the greened skeleton of the convent building and an ancient magnolia tree, thought to have been brought back from India by the viceroy and to be the largest in Europe.

 The area is also renowned for its Roman baths, which in their heyday utilised the natural spring waters for their healing and restorative properties.
 Naturally very warm, the spring water is still used by the current ‘Thermal Treatment Centre’ and spa.

 While in the area we urge you to sample the local produce.
 Feast on oranges, lemons, black pork and olive oil; buy locally grown cork or wooden scissor chairs; and cure a cold with eucalyptus oil and home-brewed Medronho liqueur (sample with caution as this beverage made from the strawberry tree will make you very merry, very quickly).
 The area’s honey is generously poured into cakes and desserts which are available to try in cafes and restaurants dotted around the town.

-We do recommend Restaurante o Luar da Foia, a little restaurant on the way to the top of Monchique offering a truly enjoyable lunch with traditonal dishes, regional wines and specatualar views over the mountains to the ocean.
+We do recommend Restaurante o Luar da Foia, a little restaurant on the way to the top of Monchique offering a truly enjoyable lunch with traditional dishes, regional wines and spectacular views over the mountains to the ocean.
+We recommend booking.